speedshi/MALMI/README.md

 ```

 ### Install NonLinLoc if you want to generate travetime tables in MALMI (optional)
 Follow [NonLinLoc Home Page](http://alomax.free.fr/nlloc/) for installing the NonLinLoc software.
-Only *Vel2Grid* and *Grid2Time* programs are used.
+Only *Vel2Grid* and *Grid2Time* programs are used, and remember to put them in a executable path after compiling NonLinLoc.

 ## Input Dataset
 **MALMI** generally requires three kinds of input dataset: continuous raw seismic data, station inventory and velocity model (or traveltime tables).